 New legislation means there have been changes to social care law and your rights.
 Read more about those changes to the law.

 Your local social services can provide you with information on local social care and other support.

-I can’t see my carer or friends and relatives face-to-face.
+I can’t see my carer face-to-face.
 How can I stay in touch with them?

-As well as calling people you can stay in touch with them in other ways such as text message, Skype, WhatsApp or social media, for example.
+As well as calling your carer you can stay in touch with them in other ways such as text message, Skype, WhatsApp or social media, for example.

 You could work together with your carer on a plan for the day for you.
 Once you’ve done this, you can ask them to message the plan to you if you want to, so you have it in writing.